dolsob/rcos-status-updates/fall_2018/week_01.md

 > Examples:
 > Bug fixes, Features added, Links to Issues, Links to Pull-Requests, Lightning Talks, Bonus Sessions

+Last week I got everything setup on my computer and I can run the code locally on my computer.

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

 > Examples: New Bugs to be fixed, Design choices

+This week I will get familiar JavaScript and understand the code already written for the project.

 ## Anything Blocking?